kavyadasarii/Codsoft1/README.md

 # calculator
-create a calculator by using HTML, CSS and JavaScript
+created a calculator by using HTML, CSS and JavaScript